propagandalf1/keyboard_stabilizer_tester/README.md

   - 3U, 2.75U, 2.5U
   - 2.25U, 2U

+## Changelog
+V1.1
+  - adjusted holes for the standoffs to push through
+  - added 3U support for the plate

+## Things to do

+  - improve or rework the plate for better accessability of the stabs

 ## Thanks to

 [ebastler](https://github.com/ebastler) for the support, idea and suggestions while creating this